priyanshi1282/simon-game/README.md

 # Simon Game
-This is a memory game which has several levels in it.
+This is a memory game which has several levels.

 ### Tech Stack -
 HTML5, CSS3, JQuery, JavaScript.